JLopez80/SmartCar/README.md

   - **Time** (for time-related functions, such as delays)
     - Does not need to be installed since it is a built-in Python library.

+## Getting Started

+1.)
+Build the car according to Elegoo's V4.0 kit manual.
+  - **NOTE:** Make sure the following motor connections are correct:
+    - Upper left motor → **M1** on the motor shield
+    - Upper right motor → **M2** on the motor shield
+    - Rear left motor → **M4** on the motor shield
+    - Rear right motor → **M3** on the motor shield

+> ⚠️ These details are mentioned in the manual but can be easily overlooked.
+If any motors are connected incorrectly, the car may move in the wrong direction when executing commands.

+2.)
+After assembling the car, run this [python code](SmartCar.py).

 ## Credits / Acknowledgements
 - **Whisper** by OpenAI for the speech-to-text model.
 - **SpeechRecognition** by Anthony Zhang for handling audio recording and recognition.